-I genuinely believe that Organization Development professionals have a unique opportunity step up and use their skills and contribute to fundamental, meaningful change post-COVID-19 (and Brexit).
-That doesn’t mean, however, that 2021 will be without its challenges, and of course the world won’t suddenly change on 1 January 1!
+I genuinely believe that professionals have a unique opportunity to step up from the issues and future of organisational development and use their skills and contribute to fundamental, meaningful change post-COVID-19 (and Brexit).
+That doesn’t mean, however, that 2022 will be without its challenges, and of course the world won’t suddenly change on 1 January 1!
 We must make careful choices, engage skillfully, and be seen to be focused on solving the problems that matter most.

 About the author